 Part-Time Use in the Public Service(XLSX, 541 KB)

 The visualisation above shows that part-time work is high in early career (possibly in conjunction with study), during the ages when caring for children is more likely, and near retirement age.
-Part-time work is considerably more likely to be taken up by females than males.
+Part-time work is considerably more likely to be taken up by females and those of another gender, than males.

-Part-time work is more prevalent in some occupational groups, with the highest proportions in social, health and education workers, clerical and administrative workers and contact centre workers.
-These are also the occupations with the highest proportions of female staff.
-Occupations that are male dominated (for example, ICT professionals and technicians) are less likely to be worked part-time.
+Part-time work is more prevalent in some occupational groups, with the highest proportions in social, health and education workers, other professionals, clerical and administrative workers and contact centre workers.
+These also tend to be the occupations with the highest proportions of female staff.
+Occupations that are male dominated (for example, ICT professionals and technicians) are less likely to be working part-time.

 Employment type: permanent and fixed-term

-Fixed-term employees are employed on a full-time or part-time basis for a specified period of a project or event.
-The visualisation shows the number of Public Service employees on fixed-term employment agreements for the years 2018–2023.
+Fixed term employees are employed on a full-time or part-time basis for a specified period, project or event.
+The visualisation shows the number of Public Service employees on fixed term employment agreements for the years 2019–2024.

-At 30 June 2023, 93.6% of Public Service employees were on permanent employment contracts with the remaining 6.4% of employees on fixed-term contracts.
-This is down from 7.8% last year and is the lowest proportion of employees on fixed-term contracts since current records began in 2000.
-Contributing to this decline is the continued winding down of COVID-related roles (e.g., the ending of fixed-term assistant customs officer roles who had been implementing the COVID-related Maritime Border Order).
+At 30 June 2024, 95.1% of Public Service employees were on permanent employment contracts with the remaining 4.9% of employees on fixed term contracts.
+This is down from 6.4% last year and is the lowest proportion of employees on fixed term contracts since current records began in 2000.
+Contributing to this decline is the winding down of temporary roles involved in Stats NZ’s 2023 Census.
+It is also likely that agencies have made proportionately higher fiscal savings by the non-renewal of fixed term roles at the conclusion of fixed term work than permanent roles.

 Employment Type(XLSX, 11 KB)